zxzinn/site-rag/README.md

 Once built, go to [chrome://extensions/](chrome://extensions/) and click "Load unpacked".
 From there, select the `dist` directory of this repository.

 Once loaded, open the extension and visit the settings page.
-Here you can add your API key.
-Once added, scroll to the bottom and click save.
+Here you can add your API keys, secrets, and other configuration.
+Once set, scroll to the bottom and click `Save`.

 Then, return to the chat view and ask your first question!

-This will scrape the site you opened the extension on, and use that context to answer your question.
+This will scrape the site you currently have the extension opened on, and use that context to answer your question.

 ## Advanced Setup